mono/CppSharp/docs/UsersManual.md

 - std::map
 - std::set

-Support for wrapping these is experimental.
+Support for wrapping these is experimental and only currently works on the CLI backend.

 # 4. Customization